The Ritz Dance Performance, June 1978

 We took turns screwing things up.

-Then I made another bad discovery - we couldn't figure how to restart in the
+Then I made another bad discovery - I couldn't figure how to restart in the

 middle of the pattern!
 Our grasp of the routine was so